ravisohal/GenerativeAI-MedicalBot/README.md

 * This chatbot is for learning purposes only.
 Always ask a real doctor for medical advice.
 * Replace `YOUR_USERNAME/YOUR_REPO_NAME` with your actual repository path.
 ```

+Credits:
+Bappy Ahmed for guidance by youtube video